yashchks87/dogs_cats/README.md

 Hello world of computer vision dataset of Dogs and Cats image is used to perform.
 Dataset was taken from Kaggle.
 Supervised computer vision problem; used DNN models to train model.

 ### Dataset Description
+Dataset contains more than 25000 training and 12500 test image dataset.
+Which contains primarily Dogs and Cats as images.
+Target variable is defined as 1 = Dog and 0 = Cat.

+## Project flow
+# Data processing was handeled by some list of python libraries such as Glob for gettting all image files.
+Heavy emphasis on Tensorflow dataset API for preparing dataset for Neural netowrk.
+Data collected and then created user defined functions.

 ## Built with
 * Python